VIJAYKUMAR22007124/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/README.md

 ![image](https://github.com/VIJAYKUMAR22007124/Ex.-No.-3---SIMULATION-OF-CARTESIAN-3D-PRINTER-MACHINE/assets/119657657/db20cb1f-45ee-4be8-97de-1c6d3fcbc7d0)

-Frame :

-Rigid structure that holds all the other components of the printer
+Frame :Rigid structure that holds all the other components of the printer

-Y-Axis assembly :

-The Y-axis is responsible for moving the print bed back and forth along the horizontal axis.
+Y-Axis assembly :The Y-axis is responsible for moving the print bed back and forth along the horizontal axis.

-Z-Axis Assembly :

-The Z-axis is responsible for moving the print head up and down along the vertical axis.
+Z-Axis Assembly :The Z-axis is responsible for moving the print head up and down along the vertical axis.

-X-Axis Assembly :

-The X-axis is responsible for moving the print head back and forth along the horizontal axis.
+X-Axis Assembly :The X-axis is responsible for moving the print head back and forth along the horizontal axis.

-SMPS :

-Convert ac to dc current.
+SMPS :Convert ac to dc current.

-LCD :

-LCD screen provides a user-friendly interface that allows the user to control the printer and monitor its progress during printing.
+LCD :LCD screen provides a user-friendly interface that allows the user to control the printer and monitor its progress during printing.

-Spool Holder :

-It holds spool.
+Spool Holder :It holds spool.

-Spool :

-A spool refers to a roll of filament that is used as the printing material for the 3D printer.
+Spool :A spool refers to a roll of filament that is used as the printing material for the 3D printer.

 ## Playing with Axis: